Music & Song

 Sir Michael Holroyd

 Photo: c.
 1920 Martin Shaw on holiday at Southwold, Suffolk.

-A composer of several hundred works, Martin Shaw was a leading pioneer for the revival of English music during the early part of the 20th Century.
+A composer of several hundred works, Martin Shaw was a leading pioneer in the renaissance of English music during the early part of the 20th Century.
 This work laid the foundation for the world-wide success of English and American music we know today.